schochastics/edgebundle/cran-comments.md

 # Update to 0.4.0

-bug fixes and non user facing changes
+* bug fixes and non user facing changes
+* fixed bitwise AND and OR warning

 ## Test environments